 Despite these obstacles, Danielle fought on.
 She studied hard and graduated Sunset Senior High School in the top 2% of her class.
 After receiving a scholarship to the University of Florida, Danielle would become the first person in her family to graduate from college.
 In 2006, she would earn her Juris Doctorate from the Florida State University School of Law and was admitted as an attorney at the age of 24.
-She is married to the love of her life, Mark, whose support is unwavering and has one charming and brilliant son, Ari and a new beautiful baby girl named Sloan.
+She is married to the love of her life, Mark, whose support is unwavering.
+She has one charming and brilliant son, Ari and a new beautiful baby girl named Sloan.

 After spending the first part of her career at the prestigious law firm of Greenberg Traurig, Danielle decided to branch out on her own and founded Cohen Law, a boutique practice with the mission and commitment of providing excellent and cost efficient legal services to small businesses and individuals in our community.